TUDelft-PRIME-Books/Linear-Algebra/Chapter4/Subspaces_of_Rn.md

 For instance, they appear as solution sets of homogeneous systems of linear equations, and as ranges of linear transformations, to mention two situations that we have already come across.
 In this section we will define them and analyze their basic properties.
 In {numref}`Sec:BasisDim` we will consider the important attributes basis and dimension.

-## Definition of Subspace and Basic Properties
+## Definition of subspace and basic properties

 ::::::{prf:definition}
 :label: Dfn:Subspaces:Subspace